top of page

 Brand positioning is not just about what your company sells or does but about the broader idea or concept it embodies.
 Positioning your brand around an overarching concept rather than a specific product or service allows for greater flexibility and adaptability.

-This approach can transform your brand's identity and foster a unique culture, ensuring the brand remains relevant and competitive in an ever-changing market.
+This approach is amongst the best brand positioning strategies in the market today, and can transform your brand's identity and foster a unique culture, ensuring the brand remains relevant and competitive in an ever-changing market.
 If you really want to bring value to the table as a branding expert, it is key to understand that effective brand positioning has nothing to do with the marketing notions of positioning and USP, and why that is.

 To break free from the constraints of product-centric positioning, it is crucial to anchor your brand to an enduring idea that transcends specific products or services.
 For example, rather than defining themselves narrowly as a leader in analog photography, Kodak could have positioned themselves more broadly as a company committed to helping people make lasting memories.